 Planted Acropora corals in the nursery

 You will be working to help repair the reef by carrying out soft and hard coral planting.
-The reef environment varies and different techniques will be used to determine how best to stabilize the reef depending on the slope, current and depth.
+The reef environment varies and different techniques are used to determine how best to stabilize the reef depending on the slope, current and depth.
 A wide range of species are planted to create a diverse reef and while coral grows slowly; growth and survival of individuals can be clearly seen, monitored and measured in a typical month.

 After initial training, volunteers work in small groups on daily and weekly projects as well as creating their own masterpiece reef.
 Lots of the corals are initially planted in tanks on land so non divers will also be busy.